The mkfs.s3ql command¶

 Description¶

 The mkfs.s3ql command creates a new file system in the location specified by storage url.
-The storage url depends on the backend that is used.
+The format of the storage url depends on the backend that is used.
 The S3QL User’s Guide should be consulted for a description of the available backends.

 Unless you have specified the --plain